 Slack also has a mobile app through which you can communicate on the move.
-It’s also free for small businesses and startups that want to use it for their communication.
+It’s also free for small businesses and startups that want to use it for communication.

-They also provide insights into your businesses’ financials, cash flow forecasting, etc. Many of them offer integrations with other major CRM and customer service apps to give you better functionality.
+Many of them offer integrations with other major CRM and customer service apps to give you better functionality.

-Using a recruitment consultancy takes much of the legwork away, but it’s expensive in its own right, and turnover of staff can be high.
+Using a recruitment consultancy takes much of the legwork away, but it’s expensive in its own right, and the turnover of staff can be high.

 Thankfully, there are special business tools to help you streamline your recruitment processes.
-GoodHire is one of them.

-The company’s enterprise platform automates background checks to improve speed, assure accuracy and build scalability into complex business processes.
+The company’s enterprise platform automates background checks to improve speed, assure accuracy, and build scalability into complex business processes.

 It also specializes in resume verifications, credit checks, drug screening, international checks, and personal background checks.